splunk/public-o11y-docs/infrastructure/k8s-infrastructure-tutorial/about-k8s-tutorial.rst

 * :ref:`monitor-k8s-cluster`.
 * :ref:`activate-builtin-detector`.

-To learn more about concepts and features in this tutorial, see :ref:`k8s-learn-more`.
+To learn more about concepts and features shown in this tutorial, see :ref:`k8s-learn-more`.